The Street Fighter

-The Street Fighter inspired two sequels, Return of the Street Fighter and The Street Fighter's Last Revenge.
-Additionally, the film Sister Street Fighter and its sequels is a spin-off series of The Street Fighter.
+A commercial success, The Street Fighter spawned two direct sequels, Return of the Street Fighter and The Street Fighter's Last Revenge, and the Sister Street Fighter spinoff series.
 There was another spin-off entitled Kozure Satsujin Ken, which was brought to the US by a different company under the title Karate Warriors.

-None of the spin-offs have any of the same characters from The Street Fighter films.
+In the United Kingdom, the film was originally released as Kung-Fu Street Fighter presumably to avoid confusion with the Charles Bronson movie Hard Times which was initially released as The Streetfighter in the UK.

 Plot

-The film begins as Takuma Tsurugi (renamed Terry Sugury in the English dub) meets the condemned murderer Tateki Shikenbaru (renamed Junjo in the English dub) while disguised as a Buddhist monk.
+Martial artist Takuma Tsurugi meets the condemned murderer Tateki Shikenbaru while disguised as a Buddhist monk.
 Tsurugi applies his "oxygen coma punch" to Shikenbaru, causing him to collapse just before he can be executed.
-As Shikenbaru is rushed to a hospital, Tsurugi and his sidekick Rakuda (renamed Ratnose in the English dub) ambush the ambulance and free him.
-As Tsurugi and Rakuda watch the incident on the news, Shikenbaru's brother Gijun and sister Nachi arrive and plead for more time to pay for Tsurugi's help.
-Outraged, Tsurugi refuses and attacks the siblings.
-Gijun accidentally kills himself when Tsurugi dodges his flying kick, causing him to go out of a window, and Nachi is sold into sexual slavery through Renzo Mutaguchi.
+As Shikenbaru is rushed to a hospital, Tsurugi and his sidekick Rakuda ambush the ambulance and free him.
+The duo, who were hired to free Shikenbaru, later watch TV coverage of the incident when their employers, Shikenbaru's brother Gijun and sister Nachi, arrive.
+Gijun says he cannot pay the rest of the sum he owes and pleads for more time.
+Outraged at the broken promise, Tsurugi attacks the siblings.
+In the ensuing struggle, Gijun attempts a flying kick, and when Tsurugi dodges, Gijun falls out the window to his death.
+Tsurugi then sells Nachi into sexual slavery through crime boss Renzo Mutaguchi.

-Mutaguchi and his associates attempt to hire Tsurugi to kidnap Sarai, the daughter of a recently deceased oil tycoon.
-Tsurugi refuses after discovering that the gangsters are Yakuza.
-He escapes, but the Yakuza gangsters resolve to kill Tsurugi as well as kidnap Sarai.
-Tsurugi immediately seeks out Sarai, who is being protected at the Nippon Seibukan dojo by her uncle, Kendō Masaoka, a Karate master.
-Tsurugi captures Sarai and challenges the entire dojo to a fight.
-He brutalizes the rank-and-file students before Masaoka fights him to a standstill, then recognizes him as the half-Chinese son of a karate master he knew long ago.
-Ultimately, Tsurugi offers to protect Sarai, and Masaoka agrees, against Sarai's protests.
-Meanwhile, the Yakuza's allies in Hong Kong, led by Kowloon boss Dinsau, recruit Shikenbaru to avenge his siblings by killing Tsurugi.
+Mutaguchi and his associates attempt to hire Tsurugi to kidnap an oil heiress, Sarai.
+Tsurugi refuses once he realizes the gangsters are members of the yakuza and Hong Kong mafia.
+He escapes, but the yakuza gangsters resolve to kill Tsurugi as well as kidnap Sarai.
+Tsurugi immediately seeks out Sarai, who is being protected at a Seibukan dojo by her uncle, Kendō Masaoka, a Karate master.
+Tsurugi challenges the entire dojo to a fight.
+He brutalizes the rank-and-file students before Masaoka fights him to a standstill.
+Masaoka recognizes him as the half-Chinese son of a karate master he knew long ago who was executed.
+Ultimately, Tsurugi offers to protect Sarai, and Masaoka agrees, despite Sarai's protests.